-On December 20, 2021 and February 14, 2022, the Company entered into contracts with other third parties to complete the construction of Solid New Line Project.
+By the first quarter of 2022, the Company entered into contracts with other third parties to complete the construction of Solid New Line Project.
 The Company paid advances of P872.0 million to the new contractors.

-As at March 31, 2023 and December 31, 2022, the balance of this account amounted to P660.7 million and P768.5 million, respectively, and corresponded to 1% of the total assets.
-The decrease of P107.8 million or 14% was due to depletion of advances in line with the progress of the Solid New Line Project.
+As at March 31, 2024 and December 31, 2023, the balance of this account amounted to P135.2 million and P228.8 million, respectively, and corresponded to approximately 1% of the total assets.
+The decrease of P93.6 million or 41% was due to depletion of advances in line with the progress of the Solid New Line Project.